 A few students choose to bring a guest to SOAR that is not a parent or guardian.
 These guests are welcome and typically attend the parent orientation program.
 We cap the number of students at each SOAR day so we can provide optimal attention and service.
 Guests are discouraged from attending the student program because the program is more effective for everyone when the number of participants is limited to a small group of students.

 Once you pay your student fees, varsity sporting events are free.
-Some club sports, such as men's hockey, charge a few dollars with your student I.D.
-Simply show your student I.D. at the door to gain access to a sporting event.
+Simply show your student I.D. at the door to gain access to these sporting events.
+Some club sports, however, such as men's hockey, still require all attendees to purchase tickets; students can receive a discount on these tickets by showing their student ID.
 If you want to buy tickets for family members or other non-Utah State students you may buy them online at

 To view the results of the 2015 SOAR Assessment, click here.